mixpanel/docs/docs/Platform/Reports/Funnels.md

 - How do these two paths differ?
 What actions should I nudge towards or against?
 - What did the users that dropped-off do instead?

-# Loose Ordering

-Before we construct a query, we must first understand how funnels calculate conversions.
-Your users must complete the steps you designate in your funnel in loose order.
-Loose order means that a customer can engage in other actions in between funnel steps, as long as they complete all the funnel steps in order.
-Let's start with an example where the funnel has steps: A, B, C, D, E and go through a few cases:

-1. The customer does steps A -> B -> C -> D -> E in exact order.
-Mixpanel counts this as a conversion.
-2. The customer does steps A -> B -> *F* -> C -> D -> E. Mixpanel counts this as a conversion.
-This is an example of loose ordering.
-3. The customer does steps A -> B -> C -> E. Mixpanel will not count this as a full conversion, and the customer will not appear in the funnel after step C. The customer's completion of step E is excluded from the funnel because step D did not occur.

 # Quick Start

 Building a report in Funnels takes just a few clicks, and results arrive in seconds.
 Let's build a simple report together.
 Continuing the B2B messaging example, imagine you wanted to answer the following question: